rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 - When producer fails to send (i.e. send operation throws an exception) a message, the producer is pretty basic and it does not retry it.

-#### Some Guarantees of delivery on the consumer while it is running
+#### Verify Guarantee of delivery on the transient consumer while it is subscribed

-- Consumer will only get messages while it is running.
-Once we stop it, all messages which were still in the queue are lost and also any message sent afterwards.
-This is because the consumer service, TradeLogger, is an anonymous consumer.
-This means that the queue named `<channel_destination_name>.anonymous.<unique_id>` e.g. `q_trade_confirmations.anonymous.XbaJDGmDT7mNEgD6_ru9zw` is:
-  - non-durable
-  - exclusive
-  - *auto-delete*
-- As long as the consumer is running, messages are delivered with all guarantees:
+As long as the consumer is running, messages are delivered with all guarantees:
   - consumer only acks messages after it has successfully processed them
   - it processes messages in strict order (prefetch=1)

-Do we need to make this type of queue mirrored?
-Not really, because an *auto-delete* queue will be automatically deleted as soon as its last consumer has cancelled or when the connection is lost.
+**TODO** simulate processing failure
+**TODO** test poison messages and how to deal with them

-#### Zero guarantees of delivery on the consumer
+#### Verify zero guarantee of delivery on the transient consumer when connection drops

 This time we are launching producer and consumer on separate application/process and we are going to perform a rolling restart.